aquarapid/vitess_examples/vtexplain/lookup_vindex_unsharded/README.md

 Quick example of how to use vtexplain with a consistent lookup vindex

-In this case, both the owner table for the lookup vindex and the lookup vindex backing table are in separate namespaces, with the lookup vindex being in an unsharded namespace.
-This is not typically good practice, but this exposed a bug in vtexplain, i.e that it cannot handle a mix of sharded and unsharded keyspaces.
+In this case, both the owner table for the lookup vindex and the lookup vindex backing table are in separate keyspaces, with the lookup vindex being in an unsharded keyspace.
+This is not typically good practice, but is often used for testing and when getting started, and the syntax to get it working is a bit subtle, so here is an example.

-This example assumes the fixed vtexplain.

 Output when running this: